HeardLibrary/digital-scholarship/pubs/omeka/index.md

 http://54.243.224.52/archive/install/install.php
 ```

 13\.
 Fill out the configuration form.
-The username and password given here are important as they will be used to log into the website.
-For the ImageMagic Directory Path, use `/usr/bin`. **Note:** there are some unspecified requirements for the password, so use something relatively long and complicated.
+The Super User username and password given here are important as they will be used to log into the website.
+For the ImageMagic Directory Path, use `/usr/bin`. **Note:** there are some unspecified requirements for the Super User password, so use something relatively long and complicated.

 14\.
 Change to the Apache directory and edit the Apache2 configuration file: